pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I also told my parents that I had mental health issues and was experiencing physical symptoms.
 This wasn’t true - by that summer, I had already overcome the physical symptoms I was aware of, but I still said so, just to give them a reason to leave me alone.

 This led to the episode I mentioned earlier, where I was sent to a psychiatric hospital - not for depression, but for no longer wanting to study.
 I later learned that depression can cause irreversible organic changes in the brain, including, among other things, hippocampal atrophy, which may affect cognitive ability.
 I don’t want to find out whether I’ve been affected.
 If I were, I wasn’t aware.

+Before I started working, the three of us went on a family trip for some team building.
+I was hopeful, but from the very first day, I knew it was futile.
+While driving our rental car, Dad nearly ran a red light.
+I joked that my flatmate at university did the same thing the day she got her licence.
+Mum said, “Your flatmate must be a useless piece of trash.
+If she weren’t, she wouldn’t be your flatmate. (你室友就是个废物，不是废物也不至于和你做室友。)"

+The bonding was still a success overall — because I didn’t respond to any of her countless remarks.

 ------